-Students in the Honors Program will take 18 credits of honors-designated courses:
+Students in the Honors Program take 18 credits of honors-designated courses:

 - Honors-designated sections of Core Curriculum courses or intermediate seminars (12 or 15 credits);

 - Guided study—Honors Colloquia, Guided Individual Study projects, or an Advanced Honors Project (3 to 6 credits).

 Out-of-class learning experiences

-Honors Program students will deepen and enrich their classroom learning with field trips, service learning projects, and travel.
-They’ll embrace the life of the mind by attending lectures, performances, and conferences alongside faculty and peers.
-Reading groups and colloquia will give ample opportunities to extend the conversation and to connect ideas.
+Honors Program students deepen and enrich their classroom learning with field trips, service learning projects, and travel.
+They embrace the life of the mind by attending lectures, performances, and conferences alongside faculty and peers.
+Reading groups and colloquia gives ample opportunities to extend the conversation and to connect ideas.